blackbhc/refactor/development-manual/computation.md

 ### Dispersion tensor

 $\sigma_{ij}^2=<v_i\,v_j> - <v_i><v_j>$, in which $v_i$ is the $i$-th component of the velocity, and this
-quantity is defined at every pixel of specified analysis region.
+quantity is defined at every pixel of specified analysis region: summation is over each pixel.

 ### Inertia tensor